miguel-conde/rprojtree/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of rprojtree is to …
+The goal of rprojtree is to make it easy to structure data science projects in a convenient way.

+rprojtree contains templates (in the current version, only one:
+“basic_template”) of ready-to-use project structures.
+But it also allows you to use custom templates by supplying them as .json files.

+In this way rprojtree makes it easy to create appropriate structures but does so in an agnostic way, without imposing a particular structure model.

 ## Installation